MapsPeople/web-ui/packages/demos/README.md

 This tutorial demonstrates:

-1. **Map Display** - Initialize and display a MapsIndoors map using Google Maps
+1. **Map Display** - Initialize and display a MapsIndoors map using Mapbox
 2. **Floor Selector** - Navigate between building floors
 3. **Location Search** - Search for locations and highlight results on the map
 4. **Directions/Routing** - Get directions between two locations with route visualization